lxne/MMM-Deezer/README.md

 ## Setup
 ### This explains how to use the module but you can copy paste most of the time

-The module has for now 7 features:
+The module's features:
 - Play music
 - Pause music
 - Play next title
 - Play previous title (if available)
 - Play Deezer Flow
-- Play your favourite tracks randomly
+- Play your favourite tracks randomly (may take a while to start, first song always the same)
 - Stop music (closes browser, but module remains active)
-- Search a title and play it
-- Search a artist and play the top titles

 #### Hint: Wait for initialization and log in process before sending any notifications to this module!
 When the module is ready it looks like the screenshot.